UKPLab/CARE/docs/source/for_developers/frontend/components/templates.rst

 This logic is used in:

 - ``backend/utils/helper/templateResolver.js`` – placeholder resolution, duplicate checks, and used-index reporting
+- ``backend/utils/helper/templatePromptValues.js`` – type 8 values from context and the database
 - ``backend/webserver/sockets/template.js`` – save validation via the resolver

 Frontend Integration